Common Symptoms of Histamine Intolerance

 • Dizziness or lightheadedness

-These symptoms are often confusing because they may not appear immediately after eating and can be influenced by stress, sleep, and cumulative histamine exposure.
-This overlap is especially common in people exploring whether MCAS may also be involved.
+These symptoms are often confusing because they might not appear right after eating and can be influenced by stress, sleep, and cumulative histamine exposure.
+This overlap is especially common in people exploring whether MCAS might be involved.

 • Difficulty falling asleep